jakerb/PHP-Multilang/README.md

 on the page.

-You can now render a static page that contains the language ID's within curly braces:
+You can now render a static page that contains the language tags within curly braces:

 ```
 {{header_title}}